Chevalier Field: History

-A blimp hangar and two aircraft hangars had been constructed on the south side of the field by 1935, and the field was further expanded in 1938, adding schools for aviation medicine and aviation maintenance.
+1939 - 1976

 By World War II, the field had seven asphalt runways arranged in two clusters that intersected in mid-field, the longest 3,100 feet.
 Seaplane hangars had been added on the southeast corner facing Pensacola Bay by this time.

 With the introduction of jet aircraft, Chevalier's limited runway length and ramp space became a problem, and on 2 November 1951, Forrest Sherman Field was dedicated, three miles to the west, which remains the primary air facility at NAS Pensacola, as well as the home of the Blue Angels demonstration team.
 Chevalier Field remained in limited use as a helicopter facility and its perimeter was used as a storage area for aircraft awaiting refurbishment by the Naval Air Rework Facility (NARF), later renamed the Naval Aviation Depot (NADEP) located at the base into the 1980s and early 1990s.
 A rail spur onto the base was aligned along the western edge of the airfield until it was removed circa 1979.
 This line was originally the Pensacola and Fort Barrancas Railroad, dating from 1870, an eight-mile line connecting Pensacola with Fort Barrancas through Warrington and Woolsey.

 Helicopter operations ended in the period 1994-1996, coinciding with the Base Realignment and Closure (BRAC)-directed closure of NADEP Pensacola, although the airfield itself was closed as an independent air facility by 1976.

+Present

 In the late 1990s, with the BRAC-directed relocation of the Naval Air Technical Training Center (NATTC) from NAS Memphis, the airfield was completely removed and the more modern buildings of the former NADEP repurposed as a new complex of buildings and barracks for the relocating NATTC was erected on the site.
 Several hangar buildings, including the original control tower, still exist and have been adapted for reuse as part of the NATTC facility.